 What happens to a Traditional IRA when the owner has passed and a non-spouse is inheriting?
 A non-spouse beneficiary has two choices.

 Another option is to transfer the assets into an inherited IRA, also called a beneficiary IRA.
-With this option, the assets can continue to grow tax deferred, and you will be able to designate your own beneficiaries.
-You would need to transfer the assets into a beneficiary IRA held in your name.
+With this option, the assets can continue to grow tax deferred and you will be able to designate your own beneficiaries.
+You would need to open and transfer the assets into a beneficiary IRA held in your name.

 Distributions can be taken at any time, but are subject to required minimum distributions (RMDs).
-(The early withdrawal penalty waiver also applies.)
+The early withdrawal penalty waiver also applies.
 RMDs are taxable and included in your gross income for the year.
 Your own life expectancy is used to calculate RMDs.
 Generally, RMDs must begin by December 31 of the year after the original owner’s death.
 However, there are two different paths to take depending on the original owner’s age.

-The first caveat is that if the original owner was over age 70 ½ and had not taken his/her RMD in the year of death, then that RMD is due for distribution in the year of death still, or penalties apply.
+If the original owner was over age 70 ½ and had not taken his/her RMD in the year of death, then that RMD is due for distribution in the year of death still, or penalties apply.
 The penalty for failure to take RMDs on schedule is 50% of the amount of RMD not taken.
 This penalty does not include the amount in taxes from the withdrawal.

 If you are sharing the inheritance with others, then you would need to establish separate accounts for each beneficiary by December 31 of the year following the year of the original owner’s death in order to use your own life expectancy.
 If you miss this date, the RMDs will be based on the life expectancy of the oldest beneficiary, which, if it isn’t you, will result in a higher RMD amount.